Managing Calls through the Web Interface

 # Recording and streaming

-At the top of the Conference control page, there is a button panel for managing recordings and broadcasts:
+At the top of the Conference page, there is a button panel for managing recording and streaming:

-With these, you can start or stop recording video or broadcasting it via RTMP, NDI, or SAP protocols.
-Only the broadcasting methods that have been preconfigured in the control panel or in the Settings → Recording and streaming menu of the web interface will be active.
+With these, you can start or stop recording a video or broadcasting it via RTMP, NDI, or SAP protocols.
+Only those streaming methods that were previously configured from the control panel or in the Settings → Recording and streaming menu of the web interface will be active.

-You can start recording or streaming not only during a video session but also outside of a call.
-Additionally, you have the option to stream video from a camera connected to the terminal, for instance, to preliminarily test the video and audio quality.
+You can start recording or broadcasting not only during a video session but also outside of a call.
+Additionally, you have the option to broadcast video from a camera connected to the terminal, for example, to test the quality of video and audio beforehand.